 Partners in foam – Sunrise Medical Inc’s acquisition of Comfort Sleeper

-Sunrise Medical Inc's acquisition of Comfort Sleeper Inc in Oct 1992, has made the resultant company Comfort Clinic a leader in the comfort-sleep market.
+The acquisition between Sunrise Medical Inc and Comfort Sleeper Inc in Oct 1992, has made the resultant company Comfort Clinic a leader in the comfort-sleep market.
 Comfort Clinic's 1993 annual revenues reached $85 million, an increase of 16.4% over 1992 revenues.
 Sunrise in Jan 1994 merged its subsidiary Bio Clinic Corp with Comfort Sleeper to form Comfort Clinic, but maintained each company's separate foam product brands.

-ATLANTA--Only a few months old, Comfort Clinc already is a powerful presence in the comfort-sleep market.
+ATLANTA--Only a few months old, Comfort Clinic is already a powerful presence in the comfort-sleep market with hundreds models of king size futon mattress.

-The company's prodigious product assortment, and trad-marks such as Eggcrate and Multi-Zone which leave one tongue-tied trying to find generic equivalents, combine to make for a dynamo in a category that needs all the imagination it can muster.
-Sealy's deal is safe: retail merger won't affect bedding supplier
+The company's prodigious product assortment, and trademarks such as Eggcrate and Multi-Zone which leave one tongue-tied trying to find generic equivalents, combine to make for a dynamo in a category that needs all the imagination it can muster.
+Besides, other bedding and king size futon mattress manufacturers also have some business activities, you can read more at Sealy's deal is safe: retail merger won't affect bedding supplier

-Comfort Clinc was spawned by Torrance, Cal.-based Sunrise Medical, the world's largest supplier of home medical equipment and parent of Bio Clinic, a major manufacturer of consumer foam products, In October 1992, Sunrise decided to buy the leading manufacturer of consumer foam products, Comfort Sleeper.
+Comfort Clinic was spawned by Torrance, Cal.-based Sunrise Medical, the world's largest supplier of home medical equipment and parent of Bio Clinic, a major manufacturer of consumer foam products, In October 1992, Sunrise decided to buy the leading manufacturer of consumer foam products and king size futon mattresses, Comfort Sleeper.

 Initially, Sunrise operated the two companies as separate divisions.
 Then in January of this year, they were combined into a new entity with a new--Comfort Clinic.
 However a "dual-brand strategy" was maintained to hold onto market share in a category where name too often are all that differentiates.